• Skip to main content

 We grow our own fava beans each year.
 If you have a vegetable garden, planting fava beans is one of the best ways to replenish the nitrogen in your soil.
 This is why each fall, we drop some dried fava bean seeds into the soil, cover it up, water, and let them do their magic.
 Not exactly Jack's magic beanstalk but sure feels like it.

 They are easy to grow and since our winters get enough rain most years here in Northern California, we do not have to water them much.
-We plant shortly after Halloween each year, when we harvest the pumpkins Landon so lovely grows each year.
 We take about a dozen pods each year, pop out the seeds, and do not eat them.
 Instead, we dry the fava beans by just letting them sit out in an old pie pan in our backyard shed.
 Then by March we typically have a ton of fava beans dried up that we use as seeds to grow more.

 You can order fava beans from JOHNNYSEEDS to get started growing fava beans for the first year.
 Then after that save fava beans to dry, to keep growing year after year by planting the fava beans.